mattyschell/cscl-refresh/README.md

 Assumptions:

 * We have previously completed all required setup outside of the geodatabase schemas.
 Roles exist, Oracle Spatial and Oracle Text are installed, etc.
-* All data owner schemas on the non-prod target will be refreshed.
-If not refreshed, these schemas must be abandoned.
+* All data creator schemas on the non-prod target will be refreshed.
+Any data creator schema not refreshed must be abandoned.

 ### 1. Source Geodatabase: Expdp All Schemas

 Exporting all schemas at the same time reduces the possibility that SDE is out of synch with the data creator schemas.

 For reference, here is a sample expdp command from the ESRI white paper under the /doc directory.
 We typically leave these details to the database administrators.
-Whatever standard procedure they use is likely good for us.
+Whatever standard procedure they use will work for us.

 ```sh